 For example, you begin with basic greetings and exchanges.
 Then, work your way up to more practical discussions that native speakers use in their daily contexts.

 This learning strategy also teaches vocabulary both actively and passively.
-It assists you in connecting the dots by allowing you to gain new knowledge based on the chat context.
+It helps you connect the dots by allowing you to gain new knowledge from the chat context.

-This permits you to actively use gained words passively, allowing you to speak immediately.
+This allows you to actively use the words you have passively acquired, enabling you to speak immediately.

 How do I start using the Babbel app?